Doctor Visits

 • Soy milk or yogurt with added calcium

-• Certain vegetables, including soybeans, collard greens, and turnip greens
+• Certain vegetables, including soybeans, collard greens, and spinach

 • Tofu with added calcium